Keeping up with immunizations as an adult

-It is incredibly important -- now more than ever as we combat a global pandemic -- to protect yourself and those around you from potentially life-threatening illnesses through vaccines.
+It is incredibly important — now more than ever as we continue to combat a global pandemic — to protect yourself and those around you from potentially life-threatening illnesses through vaccines.

-Physicians and their patients should work together to protect people from contracting illnesses, especially those we can prevent.
-I recommend you speak to your primary care physician about your vaccine schedule to ensure you are up-to-date for this upcoming flu season.
+I recommend you speak to your primary care physician about your vaccine schedule to ensure you are up-to-date.

-Here is a list of boosters and vaccines to receive as an adult.
+Here is a list of available vaccines to discuss with your doctor.
 All routine vaccinations should be given despite the COVID-19 pandemic:

-Children can receive their first flu vaccine as young as 6 months old, and according to the CDC, can continue to receive one annually throughout life.
+Children can receive their first flu vaccine as young as 6 months old and, according to the Centers for Disease Control and Prevention (CDC), can continue to receive one annually throughout life.
 You are encouraged to get a flu shot every year, typically in the fall or winter.
 Since the flu virus changes each year, annual vaccinations are needed.

 Children receive two doses of the MMR vaccine once at 12-15 months and again between 4 and 6 years.
 Some children may get a similar vaccine (MMRV) that also prevents varicella (chickenpox).
 Adults can receive the MMR or MMRV vaccine if they did not get it as a child.

-The CDC recommends receiving a series of vaccines to prevent human papillomavirus, the most common sexually transmitted infection.
+The CDC recommends receiving a series of vaccines to prevent human papillomavirus, or HPV, the most common sexually transmitted infection in the United States.
 Both men and women can get this immunization between ages 11-12 and 26, but it can be given as early as age 9.
 It can also be administered after age 26 until 45 in special cases, such as an incomplete vaccination history.

 “At risk” adults between the ages of 19 and 64 should receive an immunization for pneumonia.
-Patients may be more susceptible to pneumonia if they smoke, have respiratory diseases such as COPD or asthma, suffer from renal failure, have immune suppression disorders, alcoholism or HIV.
-Primary care physicians recommend all patients older than 65 receive two pneumonia boosters.
+Patients may be more susceptible to pneumonia if they smoke, have respiratory diseases such as COPD or asthma, suffer from renal failure, have immune suppression disorders, diabetes, alcoholism or HIV.
+Primary care physicians recommend all patients older than 65 receive a pneumonia vaccine.